County Health Rankings & Roadmaps

 What We Did

-- Completely redesigned the Action Center after an analytics review.
+- Redesigned the Action Center after an analytics review and usability study.
 Long articles were separated into smaller ones, making resources easier to find on the page.

 - Created a reusable, long-form report content type for their annual report and a custom solution for their Health Gaps report, a state-specific publication.
 Both reports were based on the same design.
 A new Reports section was also added to the site.